 Animals Infested.-Sheep.
 Parts Infested.-Small intestines.

 Symptoms.-When the animal is infested by many worms they may interfere with digestion and by robbing the host of nutrients cause an unthrifty condition; they may prove serious to lambs.
 Many times the worms find their way from the duodenum, through the bile duct to the gall bladder; they may clog the gall duct and cause serious results.

-Fig. 65.

-TAENIA FIMBRIATA.

-a, Head.

-b, neck.
+Treatment.-Same as for the Taenia Expansa.

-c, Terminal segments
+Fig. 69- TAENIA FIMBRIATA. a, Head. b, neck. c, Terminal segments with fimbria.

-with fimbria.